eclipse-mylyn/org.eclipse.mylyn/mylyn.github/org.eclipse.egit.github.core/README.md

 library is used serialize and deserialize these objects to/from JSON.

 ### Client (org.eclipse.egit.github.core.client)
-This package contains classes that integrate with [Apache HttpComponents](http://hc.apache.org/) to communicate with the GitHub API over HTTPS.
+This package contains classes communicate with the GitHub API over HTTPS.
 The client package is also responsible for converting JSON responses to appropriate Java model classes as well as generating request exceptions based on HTTP status codes.

 ### Service (org.eclipse.egit.github.core.service)
 This package contains the classes that invoke API calls and return model classes